ldbo/phileas/Readme.md

   to specify which interface the bench instrument it is linked to should `implement`.

+# Typical project structure

+A project allowing to run an experiment will typically contain the following
+files:
+ - `experiment.yaml`: experiment configuration file, which is written by the experimenter, and is (*ideally*) bench-agnostic.
+ - `bench.yaml`: bench configuration file, which is written by the person configuring the bench.
+ - `project_config.py`: defines a set of loaders, and use `register_default_loader` to make them available for the experiment factories to be created.
+It can be shared between different benches.
+In order to help writing configuration files compatible with a set of registered loaders, you can use `python -m phileas.cli list-loaders`.

 # Developer notes

 - The repository depends on [Poetry](https://python-poetry.org/) for